Decompile PYC and PYO bytecode, RPYC compiled Ren'Py scripts, and extract RPA archives.

-Drag and drop your .pyc or .pyo file or click to browse.
+Drag and drop your .pyc, .pyo, .rpyc, or .rpa file or click to browse.

-View the recovered Python source code in your browser.
+View the recovered source code or extracted files in your browser.

 PYC stands for Python Compiled.
 When Python imports a module, the interpreter compiles the source code (.py file) into bytecode and caches the result as a .pyc file.
 This cached bytecode allows subsequent imports to skip the compilation step, improving startup time.